Abu Taher: 7 November 1975 Coup

 The coup was launched during the early hours of 7 November in Dhaka Cantonment and soon spread to other areas, including Rangpur and Chittagong.
 Crowds poured into the streets of Dhaka to support the soldiers and shouted slogans, such as 'The people and soldiers have united'.
 Ziaur Rahman was freed from house arrest by soldiers and taken to the headquarters of the 2nd Field Artillery regiment, where he met Taher.
 Witnesses claim that Zia embraced Taher and thanked him for saving his life.

 Trial and execution

 Once Ziaur Rahman regained control of the army, he realized that the soldiers' mutiny had to be suppressed if discipline was to be restored.
 On 24 November 1975, he ordered Taher arrested on charges of high treason and murder.
 Taher was tried by a military tribunal inside the Dhaka Central Jail and sentenced to death on 17 July 1976.
 He was executed by hanging on 21 July 1976.
 His last meal consisted of mangoes and tea.
-The trial was later considered flawed.
+The trial was later considered as illegal, unconstitutional and a farce.
+The Bangladesh High Court declared it as a "cold blooded assassination".

 High Court ruling

-On 22 March 2011, the High Court overturned the previous judgement that authorised Taher's execution by a military tribunal while the nation was under martial law.
+On 22 March 2011, the High Court overturned the previous judgement that had authorised Taher's execution by military tribunal while the nation was under martial law.
 The military court judgement was declared illegal.
-The court observed Taher's execution had happened according to Major General Zia's plan.
+The court observed Taher's execution had happened according to Major General Ziaur Rahman's plan.